 The Westin Chosun Seoul

-The Westin Chosun Seoul has a club lounge but the club rooms are somewhat smaller than other hotel club rooms in Seoul, even though they are well-appointed.
+The Westin Chosun Seoul has a club lounge, but the club rooms are somewhat smaller than other hotel club rooms in Seoul, even though they are well-appointed.
 The Club serves a very good breakfast with hot and cold dishes and all the usual suspects, along with afternoon nites and evening canapes and alcoholic drinks.
-The location of the hotel is great for business in downtown and it is close to the Namdemun open market and department stores for shopping.
+The location of the hotel is great for business downtown, and it is close to the Namdemun open market and department stores for shopping.

 The Westin Chosun Seoul comes in at 35,000 Marriott Bonvoy points per night on a redemption booking.